CoryG89/coryg89.github.com/_posts/2013-12-12-the-tortoise-and-the-hare-loops-in-linked-lists.md

 Although we do not know the value of `p`, we do have an upper bound (which is the important thing) and that is the length of the loop *L*.

-If we want an upper bound on the overall number of iterations/steps for the algorithm, we can consider the number of nodes in the list as *N*, the number of nodes in the loop as *L*, and the number of nodes not contained in the loop as
+If we want an upper bound on the overall number of iterations/steps for the algorithm, we can consider the number of nodes in the list as *N*, the number of nodes in the loop as *L*, and the number of nodes not contained in the loop as *K*.
-`K`.
 We then have an upper bound of `L + K = N` steps.
-Therefore, we do indeed have a linear algorithm for detecting loops in linked lists.
+Therefore, we do indeed have a linear-time algorithm for detecting loops in linked lists.

 [so-question]: http://stackoverflow.com/questions/2663115/how-to-detect-a-loop-in-a-linked-list
 [wiki-floyds-algorithm]: http://en.wikipedia.org/wiki/Cycle_detection#Tortoise_and_hare